ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 The deers, groups by groups,
 Were blown back to the trees of the mountains.

-The devil's child, saw this,
+The devil's son, saw this,
 Further revealed his impatience and fierece nature.
 “You arrogant fool [1], if you insist on this,
 Let us compete our strength.”